RemiThomson/Verilog_snake_game_on_VGA_display/README.md

 # Verilog Snake Game on VGA Display

-Classic **Snake**, recreated entirely in synthesizable Verilog and shown on a 640 × 480 @ 60 Hz VGA monitor.
+This is a classic snake game, recreated entirely in synthesizable Verilog and to be displayed on a 640 × 480 @ 60 Hz VGA monitor.
-The design targets the Digilent **Basys 3** board (Artix-7 XC7A35T-1CPG236C) but can be ported to any FPGA with a spare RGB-video connector.
+This specific design was made on the Digilent Basys 3 board (Artix-7) but can be ported to any FPGA with a spare RGB-video connector.

 ---